AahzMG/pdf2cbz/README.md

 - _Fm0.

 ## To Do
- - in Batch validate file is PDF before converting
  - add config file to add exclusions too
  - add option to dump inages only
  - add support for epub